5 Books on Conflict Resolution

 - Use “Calibrated Questions,” which help educate and move the conversation along rather than end the dialog.
-“How” and “What” questions with a notion of understanding educate and build a rapport between the question asker and answerer.
+“How” and “What” questions with an understanding educate and build a rapport between the question asker and answerer.

 5. Difficult Conversations by Sheila Heen, Douglas Stone